MichiganDataScienceTeam/F20-Fashion-ML/README.md

 Do something creative related to ML and fashion

-Jed's preliminary ideas (feel free to add more!)
+Jed's preliminary ideas (feel free to add more!):
 1. Frame-by-frame video analysis of runway models from different angles, trying to classify (may be hard to get data)
 2. Progressively harder images with multiple articles of clothing (may need to do image resizing, any **EECS 280** people catch my drift?
 3. App/Program that can classify one's outfit with a photo/video, or maybe even classify movement (significantly more of a reach)